bparanj/coding-skill/_posts/2019-08-08-how-to-practice-coding-problems.md

 #### Main Techniques

-Can you reuse those techniques?
+The main techniques the algorithm uses.
+Can you reuse those techniques to solve similar problems?

 <blockquote class="note">
   <strong>TEACHING</strong>